 Using our license as an example, if you license music for your YouTube channel on any of our Vlogger Licenses, you can use that music for as long as you like as many times you like without paying any further payments (or royalties) to use the music in your vlogs.
 However, if you decide to use the same piece of music in a radio advert, the license you purchased does not fit this usage as it was for vlogging only and did not include radio adverts.
 You would then need to license the music for the additional usage.

 Basically, (on our website at least) it is royalty-free for the purpose you licensed it for.
 We offer a range of licenses for a variety of uses and we have tried to keep the terms as simple as possible for our music.
 See our license page for more details.

 To complicate things more, music sometimes can be free.
 It is the choice of the music owner if they wish to give their music for free.
 They may call it royalty-free to attract users and get links to it.
 They have their own motivation for doing this, it may be to do with getting their music out there, before trying to get into the paying aspect of the music industry.
 Everyone has their own reasons and choices and can do what they like with their own music.

-However, in this library, I have created a lot of the music, and if I have not written it, I have paid composers to write it for me so that I can build my library and offer choice to users.
-For this reason, I can’t give my music away for free.
-Having said that, I have created some very preferential rates for Personal Creators and Vloggers.
+In this library, I have created a lot of the music, and if I have not written it, I have paid composers to write it for me so that I can build my library and offer choice to users.
+For this reason, I can’t give most of my music away for free but have a smaller section of Free Edition tracks.
+Also, I have created some very preferential rates for Personal Creators and Vloggers.